.

 CUBAN ENTRY CARD

 A Cuban Entry Card is required to enter Cuba.
-As of June 2023, the Cuban Entry Card is the only ‘visa’ requirement of U.S. passport holders entering Cuba to participate in this environmental project.
-Typically, entry cards can be purchased at the airport when you check in for your flight if traveling from the United States but be sure to double check with your airline.
-The cost of the entry card ranges from 50 USD to 100 USD, depending on the airline you are traveling with.
+Currently, the Cuban Entry Card is the only ‘visa’ requirement for U.S. passport holders entering Cuba to participate in this environmental project.
+Typically, entry cards can be purchased at the airport when you check in for your flight if traveling from the United States but double-check with your airline.
+The entry card costs range from 50 USD to 100 USD, depending on the airline you travel with.
 Some airlines allow you to purchase the entry card in advance online.
-You will be able to purchase your ticket online under the Humanitarian Projects category of authorized travel to Cuba.
-Travel restrictions to Cuba from the United States have been changing throughout the past few years.
+You can purchase your ticket online under the Humanitarian Projects category of authorized travel to Cuba.
+Travel restrictions to Cuba from the United States have changed over the past few years.
 This information is accurate from the time of printing this expedition briefing.
 Please double-check Cuba travel requirements with your local embassy before traveling, as requirements are subject to change.

 Resources